krishanthisera/TechChallengeApp/readme.md

 ![Kubernetes](https://i.ibb.co/kHCFRLN/Servian-infra.png)

 ## Networking and Load Balacing
-As shown above the Ingress component may or may not be presented on the Kubernetes enviorment depending on the installation.

 As shown above, the Ingress components may or may not be presented on the Kubernetes environment depending on the installation.
 The Application and the Database are running as two separate deployments.
 Even though the connection between those two pods were not explicitly defined in the diagram.
 A ClusterIP service has been used  _(Please refer [k8s/k8s-services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s/k8s-services.yaml) and [k8s-helm/tech-challenge/templates/services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/templates/services.yaml))_.

-In a scenario where there is no such a requirement for an ingress to be deployed, a NodePort service can be enabled by using the Helm value file or at setting the parameter at the Helm installation
+In a scenario where there is no such a requirement for an ingress to be deployed, a NodePort service can be enabled by using the Helm value file or by setting the parameter at the Helm installation
 ```sh
 $ helm upgrade --install --force --set nodePort.enabled=true --set nodePort.port=<NODE_PORT> <RELEASE_NAME_ ./k8s-helm/tech-challenge
 ```
-Optionally, as the easiest way os exposing the deployment is as a Kubernetes LoadBancer service.
-This can be enable by setting `--set loadBalancer.enabled=true` or after the deployement,
+Optionally, as the easiest way to expose the application to external networks, a Kubernetes LoadBancer service can be used.
+This can be enable by setting `--set loadBalancer.enabled=true`
+<br> or after the deployement,
 ```sh
 $ kubectl expose deploy servian-tech-challenge-app --type=LoadBalancer --port=80 --target-port=80
 ```